 If an American is considering full-time retirement to Mexico, what might they expect from the Mexican healthcare system in comparison in general?

 My hope to interview expats who have been treated in Mexico.
 If they are on Medicare, do they always return to the U.S. for care?

 How do outcomes compare?
-Instead of general outcomes, when considering different countries, we are advised when looking at rankings to look at how outcomes to particular conditions compare because countries may rank higher and lower depending on the specific illness.
+Instead of general outcomes, when considering different countries, world health organizations advise to go beyond the general ranking to look at how outcomes to particular conditions compare.
+Countries may rank higher and lower depending on the specific illness.

 Hopefully, I’ll be interviewing doctors (many of whom have been trained in the U.S) and visiting hospitals and cancer centers.
 I’ll see where people stay and who takes care of them when they are treated in Mexico.
 I imagine these investigations will seep into how other diseases are treated as well.
 I’m not sure where all this will take me.